 The flexibility of part-time study allows you to find a course that fits around your lifestyle, work and other commitments.

 A number of our courses at undergraduate and postgraduate level are available to study on a part-time basis.
 Please see individual course listings or contact us on +44 (0)1522 886644 for further information.

-Short courses can boost your career prospects, build on your hobbies and interests or introduce you to a whole new subject.
+Short courses can boost your career prospects, build on your interests or introduce you to a whole new subject.

 The University of Lincoln offers short courses, many of which are professionally accredited, across a range of subject areas and disciplines.